percona/pmm/docs/manage/client-config.md

 pmm-agent is running.
 ```

-If you change the default port 443 when running PMM Server, specify the new port number after the IP
-address of PMM Server.
+If you change the default port 443 when running PMM Server, specify the new port number after the IP address of PMM Server.

+!!! note

-**NOTE**: By default `pmm-admin config` refuses to add client if it already
-exists in the PMM Server inventory database.
-If you need to re-add an
-already existing client (e.g. after full reinstall, hostname changes, etc.),
-you can run `pmm-admin config` with the additional `--force` option.
-This
-will remove an existing node with the same name, if any, and all its
+    By default `pmm-admin config` refuses to add client if it already exists in the PMM Server inventory database.
+If you need to re-add an already existing client (e.g. after full reinstall, hostname changes, etc.), you can run `pmm-admin config` with the additional `--force` option.
+This will remove an existing node with the same name, if any, and all its dependent services.
-dependent services.